Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-Then, given $\hat{a}$, the four transition parameters, $\delta_a^w$, $n_w$, $\delta_a^{c_{\rm{s}}^2}$ and $n_{c_{\rm{s}}^2}$, determine the evolution as parameterized by Eqs.\,\eqref{eq:HiDM-rho-parameterization-final}-\eqref{eq:HiDM-cs2-parameterization-final}.
 We fit the parameterized functions to the numerical solutions of $\rho_{\rm{h}}$ and $c_{\rm{s}}^2$ to find the best-fit transition parameters.
 The fitting process is detailed in Appendices \ref{section:approximation-I-equilibrium} and \ref{section:approximation-fs}.
-We show the best-fit transition parameters along with other useful constants in Table \ref{tab:transition-parameters}.
-We show in Figure \ref{fig:approx-w-dpdrho} an example of a comparison between the fitting functions and the numerical solutions for a fermionic HiDM model with $\Delta_{\rm{ini}}=0$ in equilibrium.
+We show the best-fit transition parameters along with other useful parameters in Table \ref{tab:transition-parameters}.
+Figure \ref{fig:approx-w-dpdrho} presents examples comparing the fitting functions with numerical solutions for HiDM in kinetic equilibrium.
+We include three cases: a fermionic scenario with $\Delta_{\rm{ini}}=0$, a bosonic scenario with $\Delta_{\rm{ini}}=0$, and a classical case where $\Delta_{\rm{ini}} \ll -1$ (illustrated with $\Delta_{\rm{ini}}= -10$ in this example).
 The fractional difference in the energy density between the approximation and the numerical solution is within about $0.5\%$ at all times.
 The approximations to the equation-of-state parameter and the adiabatic sound speed are also very good.

-We include another example for the free-streaming case in Appendix \ref{section:approximation-fs}.
-These conclusions about the approximation and the numerical solution apply to all cases we consider in this work.
+For the free-streaming case, we use a similar procedure to fit the same parameterized function Eqs.\,\eqref{eq:HiDM-rho-parameterization-final} to the numerical solution of $\rho_{\rm{h}}$.
+We include an example of the fitting for the free-streaming case in Appendix \ref{section:approximation-fs}.
+Note that a sound speed is not applicable for the free-streaming case.